apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 |routed-ipv4-routing-firewall.png|

-Supported CloudStack API for operators to manage the IPv4 Routing firewall rules are:
+Supported CloudStack APIs for operators to manage the IPv4 Routing firewall rules are:

 - **createRoutingFirewallRule** : create an IPv4 routing firewall rule
 - **updateRoutingFirewallRule** : update an IPv4 routing firewall rule